ScioShield/sibyl-gpt/README.md

 - Better error handling
 - Update the demos to include new features
-- The rich rendering markdown isn't perfect
+- The rich rendering markdown isn't perfect think about alternatives or accepting as is
 - Think about a time window (as in look at alerts in the past day, week, month, etc not just all time)
 - ~~Update the cost estimate function to also catch hint calls to be added to the total~~ Working as expected
 - ~~Think about adding a "session" feature so it makes the costing (I'm still not happy about where the costing is displayed) and saving functions much better.~~ ~~Working better still not perfect~~ Working as expected